relayshanghai/relay-supa-club/docs/rudderstack.md

 ### How to test frontend events

-1. Add trackEvent calls to the place you want to track the event.
+1. Add `trackEvent` calls to the place you want to track the event.
 See the section below for naming conventions.
-2. Open the Source you are testing, and click on the 'Live Events' button in the top right corner
+2. Open the Source you are testing, and click on the 'Live Events' button in the top right corner.
-3. Mock the event in your local app and check if it appears in the Live Events tab
+3. Mock the event in your local app and check if it appears in the Live Events tab.
-4. In our current Rudderstack plan, the events have delays, it could take up to 1 minute for the event to show up in the live event session, so be patient.
+4. In our current Rudderstack plan, the events have delays.
+It could take up to 1 minute for the event to show up in the live event session, so be patient.
 5. Once you see the event appears, you can check the payload and see if it is correct.

 ## How to name events